Report a Bug

 - Category: Where did the bug appear, e.g. in the MPI part.

-discontinue fixing bugs for versions of MrBayes earlier than 3.2 (before 3.2).
-The bug reports about version before 3.2 is only
+discontinue fixing bugs for versions earlier than 3.2 (3.1 or earlier).
+The bug report about version before 3.2 is only

 useful as information to other users outlining the bug.
-If you have problems with version before 3.2 and you want it to be solved,
+If you have problems with version before 3.2,

 The bug tool allows you to attach files to your bug report.
 You can find this upload option at the end of the report page.